MirianaDrago/MirianaDrago-Cypress/README.md

 2. **Invalid search terms**

-Tests that invalid search terms display an appropriate "no results" message.
+Tests that invalid search terms display an appropriate "no results" message as well as a new search form.

 3. **Empty Search Input**